-bigger and better different things.
-The following are a few pros and cons of Google AdWords’ Keyword Planner.
-Hint: It might not be as bad as you think.
+The following are a few pros and cons of Google Ads’ Keyword Planner.

 - Hyper-local Search Volume: This new feature allows users to view keyword volume based on a very specific geographical area.
 While the old keyword tool allowed users to search in either “local” or “global” columns, you can now target a specific city or area, a great tool for local SEO.

 - New Ad Groups Tab: Keeping with the theme of the Keyword Planner being a PPC integrated tool, the Ad groups feature serves to help out with PPC advertising.
 However, it’s actually a great tool for seeing which keywords are related by topic.
 Google now reports the total search volume for this group of related keywords.